swadeshihub/swadeshihub.github.io/_vocalforlocal/janani-natural-products.md

   At <a href="#">Janani Natural Products</a>, we believe that together we can help protect the environment, as well as our health, by living and supporting an all natural and organic lifestyle.

   Our team is committed to sourcing only the best of the best with every product we sell.
-We also promote <b>Village made all natural products</b> .
+We also promote Village made all natural products.

-  We are committed to helping provide consumers with chemical-free alternatives to consumer products they use daily.
-Products featured in our online store for natural and organic products are all chemical-free, toxin-free, vegan, pure and natural products that we stand behind and entrust even with our own personal health and well-being.

 ---